jtutmaher/jtutmaher.github.io/_posts/2019-06-10-introduction-to-basic-statistics.md

 ## Skew and Kurtosis

 Skewness quantifies the asymmetry of a distribution.
-In general, a right-skew distribution has a mean greater than the median, and a left-skew distribution has a mean less than the median.
-This statement can break down for multimodal or discrete distributions, which is why it's a generalization.
+A right skew distribution has a longer (positive) tail , and a left-skew distribution has a longer (negative) tail.
 The figures below illustrate this behavior for a highly skewed normal distribution.

 ![SkewNormal](https://raw.githubusercontent.com/jtutmaher/jtutmaher.github.io/master/_screenshots/skew_normal.png?raw=true)

 ![SkewNormalMoments](https://raw.githubusercontent.com/jtutmaher/jtutmaher.github.io/master/_screenshots/skew_normal_third_moment.png?raw=true)

+It isn't surprising that a metric evaluating asymmetry is defined by an asymmetric function ($x^3$).
+In this example, we've used the dsn function from R's sn pacakge, leveraging a skew-normal distribution.
+A skew-normal distribution is not a normal distribution, but rather a generalization of a normal distribution.
+It is predominantly parameterized by a skew parameter, alpha, and can be written as the combination of a normal PDF, $\phi(x)$, and a normal CDF, $\Phi(x)$:

+$$ f(x) = 2 \phi(x)\Phi(\alpha x).$$

+The standardized skewness of the figure above is 1.59, indicating a highly right skewed distribution.
+The third moment plot is particularly informative, as the area is entirely on the postitive end of the x-axis.
+In the case of a left skew normal distribution, the skewness would be strongly negative, with the function resembling a mirror image of the function above.